CrosswaveOmega/JSPyBridge_Async/docs/overview.rst

 Proxy
 =====

-The **Proxy** is a mutatable object which stores a reference to some Non-primitive object on the JS side of the bridge, mapped to a unique **Foreign Object Reference IDs** (FFID).
+The **Proxy** is a mutatable object which stores a reference to some non-primitive object within the utilized JS context, mapped to a unique **Foreign Object Reference IDs** (FFID).

 Interacting with Proxy in the same way as a Python object will make a request to the bridge.